White Cube: When minimalism elevates contemporary art

 In Hong Kong: The abstract poetry of Michele Fletcher

-Meanwhile, in Hong Kong, Michele Fletcher The exhibition presents works where abstraction and figuration converge.
-Until February 15th, her paintings explore inner landscapes, playing with textures and emotions.
+Meanwhile, in Hong Kong, Michele Fletcher is presenting works where abstraction and figuration converge.
+Until February 15, her paintings explore inner landscapes, playing with textures and emotions.
 Her canvases, imbued with memories and meditations on time, offer a fascinating space for introspection.

 Michele Fletcher, Mercury Rising, 2024